FAQs

 “It is recommended that you take the proper measures to protect yourself, specially from mosquito bites, in order to prevent infection from, among other diseases, yellow fever (vaccination) and malaria (repellant and medication).
 Consult your doctor before traveling”.

-You could have “high sickness” in Cusco or Huancayo (Andean highlands).
+You could have “high sickness” in Cusco (Andean highlands).
 It is not as usual as people think but there are specific medicines in Peru against “high sickness” that you could easily buy either in Lima or during your trip.

 Even if the Programs cover all the accommodations, meals, transportations, and tickets, you can bring a 500$ budget in order to pay for some extra drinks, souvenirs or fancies.